Abhishek-B-05/Smart-Bank/README.md

 ## Quick Start ⚡

-## Setup Instructions for SmartBankApp

 1️⃣ **Clone the Repository**
 $ git clone https://github.com/Abhishek-B-05/Smart-Bank.git
 $ cd "Smart-Bank"

-2️⃣ **Create Your `.env` File**
+2️⃣ **Use the Provided Dev `.env` File**
+- The repository includes a safe `banking.env` for the dev user.
+- Copy it to `.env` in the project root:

-$ cp .env.example .env
+$ cp banking.env .env

-Open `.env` and verify the dev user credentials:

-DB_URL=jdbc:postgresql://main-smart-bank.d.aivencloud.com:13580/defaultdb?ssl=require
-DB_USER=dev_user
-DB_PASS=DevUserPassword123

-> ⚠️ Note: `.env` is ignored by Git, so your credentials remain private.

 3️⃣ **Database Setup**
 - Ensure PostgreSQL is running.
-- The dev user has **limited access**: can read/write tables but cannot alter DB settings or drop tables.
+- The dev user has limited access: can read/write tables but cannot alter DB settings or drop tables.
 - Use provided SQL scripts (if any) to create tables or initial data.

 4️⃣ **Run the Application**